IBM/watsonx-data-introduction/docs/wxd-datamanager.md

 ![Browser](wxd-images/watsonx-hive-schemas.png)

-The system has automatically expanded the first schema in the list (`gosalesdw`) and displayed the tables that are associated with that schema.
+If the system has not expanded the first schema in the list (`gosalesdw`), click on the `gosalesdw` schema to display the tables that are associated with that schema.

 !!! abstract  "Collapse the gosalesdw schema by pressing the <span style="font-style:bold; color:blue;">&#9660;</span> icon"